Chart Color Schemes

 Monbulk - Silvan's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Private health cover is approximately 52%, slightly higher than the average SA2 area (~3,065 people).
-Mental health issues and asthma are the most prevalent medical conditions, affecting 8.6% and 8.5% of residents respectively.
-About 68.3% of residents report no medical ailments, compared to 66.9% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over, at 20.6% (1,206 people), compared to 19.4% in Greater Melbourne.
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+Common health conditions are seen across both young and old age cohorts at a standard level.
+Private health cover is held by approximately 52% of the total population (~3,065 people), slightly higher than the average SA2 area.
+The most prevalent medical conditions are mental health issues and asthma, affecting 8.6 and 8.5% of residents respectively.
+68.3% of residents report no medical ailments, compared to 66.9% in Greater Melbourne.
+20.6% of residents are aged 65 and over (1,206 people), higher than the 19.4% in Greater Melbourne.
+Health outcomes among seniors exceed average metrics, even outperforming the general population.

 Frequently Asked Questions - Health